Peeling Onions: Background

-Lilly Martin Spencer is a widely recognized female genre painter grew up in Ohio.
+Lilly Martin Spencer is a widely recognized female genre painter who grew up in Ohio.
 Her work endorses "domestic feminism," affirms and appreciates female's labor within the household, and their leadership role as well as their dominance in the legitimate sphere.
 Spencer attempted to elevate female's role within the family by highlighting "the reciprocity, circularity, and family love."
 She claimed women's place as social guide for men in the social life, as well as their moral superiors.

 Peeling Onions mimicked Lilly Martin Spencer's life experience as the family's economic support since her husband abandoned his occupation to support Spencer as her business manager.
 Her dilemma in finding the balance between her role as an artist, the housewife, and the mother echoed her works in blending the vulnerability in female's domestic work.

 Analysis

 According to the art critic Elizabeth L. O’Leary, Peeling Onions contained something beyond the portrait of the woman.
 By depicting her crying while fulfilling the domestic work, it not only revealed the growth in the awareness of female equality in country's public and professional life, but also how it presents as a challenge to their traditional role in family.

 She also noted the woman in Peeling Onions is a portrait of the artist's own maid.
 From surviving letters of the artist, the message contained indicating these domestic employees during her early years in New York as companionable.
 They helped her temporarily freed from daily chores so she can work on her paintings, and became the subject of her composition.

 Some critics suggested that Spencer's focus on women's activities in the kitchen was a natural result of her experience as a mother.
 The restrictive standards of behavior for women defined by the "cult of true womanhood" limited even an ambitious female artist.
 At mid-century, notions of female respectability demanded behavior that made it impossible for a woman to explore the spaces of public culture where male artists took as their themes.
 Gathering places in which men shared information and entertainment, such as the post office, businesses, saloons, or clubs, were alien territory for middle-class women.
 Therefore, Lilly Martin Spencer pivot her theme closely with domestic affairs, grounded it with the insight and observation from an insider's perspective, and depicted it with meticulous but sentimental details only a female artist could achieve.

 In the later nineteenth-century, the concept of "woman's sphere" gets prevail in popular literature.
 It equated woman with home and private life with man.
 Peeling Onions, however, challenged this idea under the female painter's work that though woman in the painting showed vulnerability in her cry, her hands keep on fulfilling the work determined, showed the resolution and power of female labor.